michaelglass/integrity-website/src/integrity.markdown

 3. Git-ify it.

+        $ git init
-        $ git init && git add . && git commit -am "Initial import"
+        $ git add .
+        $ git commit -am "Initial import"

 4. Heroku-ify it.

         $ heroku create

-5. Edit the `:base_uri` option in `integrity-config.rb` (or add it if necessary).
+5. Edit the `:base_uri` option in `integrity-config.rb`.
    It should now look something like this:

         require "rubygems"
         gem "integrity"